arjunswaj/elections/BIHAR.md

 This page provides the highlights of the results.
 Complete results of the analysis can be seen [here](https://github.com/arjunswaj/elections/tree/delhi-2025/result/NewDelhi).

 ## Analysis
 A total of 2,616 candidates contested in the Bihar assembly elections and about 5.02 Crore (`50207733`) votes were cast during this period.
+Excluding Independents and NOTA, 163 registered parties featured on the ballot—from the big alliances.

 ### Seats contested by Parties